ONTAP 9.14

 ONTAP System Manager

-1. Click Storage > Storage VMs and then select the storage VM that contains volumes you want to protect with ARP.
+1. Select Storage > Storage VMs then select the storage VM that contains volumes you want to protect with ARP.

-2. In the Settings tab, [in the Security section], click pen icon in the Anti-ransomware box, then check the box to enable ARP for NAS volumes.
+2. Navigate to the Settings tab.
+Under Security, select pen icon in the Anti-ransomware box, then check the box to enable ARP for NAS volumes.
 Check the additional box to enable ARP on all eligible NAS volumes in the storage VM.

 If you have upgraded to ONTAP 9.13.1, the Switch automatically from learning to active mode after sufficient learning setting is enabled automatically.
 This allows ARP to determine the optimal learning period interval and automate the switch to active mode.
 Turn off the setting if you want to manually transition to active mode.